A Child is a Child: A Snapshot of Children's Health in California

 The Children’s Partnership collected data on children in immigrant families from the Urban Institute’s Children of Immigrants Data tool, the U.S. Census Bureau’s 2019-2020 American Community Survey, the 2020 California Health Interview Survey, the 2019-2020 National Survey of Children’s Health, the CA Department of Education, the CA Department of Public Health and a few other discrete sources.
 Full citations can be found here.

-For the 2022 version, The Children’s Partnership collected Latine children’s data from the U.S. Census Bureau’s 2021 American Community Survey 1-Year Estimates and 2016-2020 5-year estimates; the 2020 CA Health Interview Survey, the 2019-2020 National Survey of Children’s Health, 2019 CDC’s Youth Risk Behavior survey, and a few other discrete sources.
+The Children’s Partnership collected Latine children’s data from the U.S. Census Bureau’s 2021 American Community Survey 1-Year Estimates and 2016-2020 5-year estimates; the 2020 CA Health Interview Survey, the 2019-2020 National Survey of Children’s Health, 2019 CDC’s Youth Risk Behavior survey, and a few other discrete sources.
 All data is specific to Latinx children in California unless noted explicitly as national data.
 Citations can be found here.